 The UF Synergies series features informal talks by the Center for the Humanities and the Public Sphere’s Rothman Faculty Summer Fellows, Tedder Doctoral Fellows, and Rothman Doctoral Fellows.
 Fellows will speak for 20 minutes in length about their funded work, leaving ample time for questions and discussion.
 Talks are paired across disciplinary boundaries to stimulate discussions about threads and connections across research areas and allow for synergies of ideas to emerge in interdisciplinary conversations.

-- For more information on becoming a Rothman Faculty Summer Fellow, a Tedder Family Doctoral Fellow, or a Rothman Doctoral Fellow, see the Call for Proposals page.
+- Click for more information on becoming a Rothman Faculty Summer Fellow, a Tedder Family Doctoral Fellow.

 Building Cultural Identity through Language, Monuments, and Architecture

 Monday, 6 November – 4:00pm-5:30pm, Keene-Flint 05 (Dept. of History Conference Room)

 Prof. Vandana Baweja, 2017 Rothman Faculty Summer Fellow (School of Architecture)

 Tropical architecture is defined as a climatically adapted alternative of European modernism intended for postwar development in the colonial tropics.
 In Florida, the idea of the tropical home emerged with Robert Law Weed’s design for the Florida Tropical Home for the Homes of Tomorrow Exhibition at the Century of Progress Fair in Chicago in 1933.
 Florida tropical architecture was later developed by architects such as—Marion Manley, Wahl Snyder, Igor Polevitzky, Rufus Nims, and Alfred Parker.
 Dr. Baweja intends to show how Floridian tropical architecture was enmeshed within the larger global tropical architecture movement that developed in the colonial tropics.